Davud Agha: Career

-Davud Agha was probably recruited through the devshirme system circa 1562 and from there followed a typical path into the Ottoman bureaucracy, studying architecture under the master architect Sinan.
+He was employed around 1562, and there are no documents regarding his origins or how he was recruited and from there followed a typical path into the Ottoman bureaucracy, studying architecture under the master architect Sinan.
 He probably participated as a military engineer in the Ottoman campaign against the Safavids in 1583.
 He was a protegé of the Chief Black Eunuch, Mehmed Agha or Mehmet bin Abdurrahman.
 Under the latter's supervision, he may have been responsible for a late expansion of the Atik Valide Mosque in Üsküdar (previously designed by Sinan) between 1584 and 1586.
 The earliest work clearly attributed to him was in the Topkapı Palace in 1585, where he constructed the sultan's bath and most likely the adjacent Imperial Hall (Hünkâr Sofası).
 Other early works attributed to him, while Sinan was still the chief architect, are the mosque of Kızlarağa Mehmet at Çarşamba (circa 1585) and the Mehmed Agha Mosque and Mehmed Agha Hamam (1585) in Istanbul.
 At the time of Sinan's death, he was a senior official in the imperial department of architects and served as the Master of the Waterways, the second-highest position in the department.